-2016/2017: The objective for Lower Strait of Georgia (LGS) chinook was to reduce fishery exploitation in known areas of significant impact.
+2017/2018: The objective for Lower Strait of Georgia (LGS) Chinook is to continue rebuilding through a comprehensive set of fishery, hatchery, and habitat related actions.

-The Cowichan River is the primary indicator of marine survival and exploitation for the LGS fall chinook.
+The Cowichan River is the primary indicator of marine survival and exploitation for the LGS fall Chinook.

-In 2016, chinook return to the Cowichan River was higher than recent years, continuing the upwards trend since the low point in 2009.
-The preliminary estimated return was 9,782 (all ages) plus 428 taken for brood for the Cowichan River Hatchery.
-Approximately 84% of the natural spawners (8212) are age 3+ ('adults') and the other 16% (1570) are age 2 ('jacks' and 'jills').
+In 2017, Chinook returns to the Cowichan River were significantly higher than recent years, continuing the upward trend since the low point in 2009.
+The preliminary estimated return was 22,624 (all ages) plus 423 taken for Cowichan River Hatchery brood.
+Approximately 52% of the natural spawners (11,809) are estimated to be age 2+ ('jacks') based on observations at the fence but will be adjusted when aging data is finalized.
 This level of return is in the WSP Green zone.
-The upper WSP abundance benchmark (Smsy: spawners at maximum sustained yield) is 6,500 adults and the lower benchmark (Sgen: spawners required to get to Smsy within 1 cycle) is approximately 1,300 chinook.
-This is the first time since 1997 that the adult natural spawner total was above the Smsy.
+The upper WSP abundance benchmark (S{msy}: spawners at maximum sustained yield) is 6,500 adults and the lower benchmark (S{gen}: spawners required to get to S{msy} within 1 cycle) is approximately 1,300 Chinook.
+This is the second consecutive year since 1997 that the adult natural spawner total was above the S{msy}.

-For the Cowichan indicator stock, the most recent 5 year (2010-2014) average total fishery mortality is 63% (range 52%-68%) including an average of 43% (range 31%-57%) in Canadian ocean fisheries, 13% (range 7-16%) in U.S. fisheries, and an average 7% (range 4-18%) in all terminal river fisheries.
-Cowichan chinook are regularly caught in rivers other than the Cowichan River.
+For the Cowichan indicator stock, the most recent 5 year (2012-2016) average total fishery mortality is 63% (range 52%-74%) including an average of 46% (range 40%-61%) in Canadian ocean fisheries, 12% (range 6-17%) in U.S. fisheries, and an average 5% (range 2-12%) in all terminal river fisheries.
+Cowichan Chinook are regularly caught in rivers other than the Cowichan River.